 A talking rat is only the beginning for Emmy, though, as she suddenly discovers that there is far more magic than she might have guessed in the world around her, and, worse that someone is out to ruin her life.

 Emmy and the Incredible Shrinking Rat had a bit of the same thrill that Harry Potter had for me, upon reading the first book.
 The discovery of magic in an otherwise ordinary and dull world was just as exciting for me as it was for Emmy – I loved the clever things that she discovered, the funny and amusing ways things played out, and the diabolic plot that Emmy starts to uncover.

 The characters in this book are so well-fleshed out – you love the good guys and love loathing the bad guys even more.
 This really is an almost perfect novel.

-One other clever thing about this book that I did not catch until I was about halfway through is that if you rifle through the pages quickly, the drawings on the edge of the page act as a flip book.
+One other clever thing about Emmy and the Incredible Shrinking Rat that I did not catch until I was about halfway through is that if you rifle through the pages quickly, the drawings on the edge of the page act as a flip book.
 This amusing little touch completely won me over.

 Really, I can’t say enough good things about this book – I can’t wait to read it aloud to my classes this next week; I think they’ll love it too!